-- Each HCF is operated in accordance with the ICWMP prepared for the project; - Waste segregation, packaging, collection, storage disposal, and transport is conducted in compliance with the ICWMP and WHO COVID-19 Guidelines; - Onsite waste management and disposal will be reviewed regularly and training on protocols contained in the ICWMP conducted on a weekly basis; - The PMU will audit any off-site waste disposal required on a monthly basis and institute any remedial measures required to ensure compliance; and - Waste generation, minimization, reuse and recycling are practiced where practical in the COVID-19 context.
+• Each HCF and mobile Covid centers are operated in accordance with the ICWMP prepared for the project;

+- Waste segregation, packaging, collection, storage disposal, and transport is conducted in compliance with the ICWMP and WHO COVID-19 Guidelines; - Onsite waste management and disposal will be reviewed regularly and training on protocols contained in the ICWMP conducted on a weekly basis; - The PMU will ask on a monthly basis for report submitted by the HCF and mobile Covid centers consists of waste data on type, quantity and final disposal of the medical waste; - Waste generation, minimization, reuse and recycling are practiced where practical in the COVID-19 context.

-Regarding protecting healthcare workers, the PMU and HCFs will ensure the following:
+Regarding protecting healthcare workers, the HCFs and mobile Covid centers will ensure the following:

-- Regular delivery and proper storage of goods, including samples, pharmaceuticals, disinfectant, reagents, other hazardous materials, PPEs, vaccines, etc.; - Ensure protocols for regular disinfection of public spaces, wards, ICUs, equipment, tools, and waste are in place and followed; - Ensure hand washing and other sanitary stations are always supplied with clean water, soap, and disinfectant: - Ensure equipment such as autoclaves are in working order; and - Provide regular testing to healthcare workers routinely in contact with COVID-19 patients. - Ensure that if health care workers are pushed to work without proper PPEs, they can access the GRM register for complaint.
-Refer to LMP for issues related to raising concern about workplace safety. - Providing deployment of vaccines for health care workers as a priority group according the National Immunization Plan.
+- Regular delivery and proper storage of goods, including samples, pharmaceuticals, disinfectant, reagents, other hazardous materials, PPEs, vaccines, etc.; - Ensure protocols for regular disinfection of public spaces, wards, ICUs, equipment, tools, and waste are in place and followed; - Ensure hand washing and other sanitary stations are always supplied with clean water, soap, and disinfectant; - Ensure equipment such as autoclaves are in working order; and - Provide regular testing to healthcare workers routinely in contact with COVID-19 patients. - Ensure that if health care workers are pushed to work without proper PPEs, they can access the GRM register for complaint.
+Refer to LMP for issues related to raising concern about workplace safety. - Providing deployment of vaccines for health care workers as a priority group according the National Immunization Plan. - Obtain the services of L&FS specialist and provide training on emergency planning, patient safety and fire protection measures in general and handling oxygen supply equipment.